eclipse-ee4j/starter/README.md

 mvn archetype:generate -DarchetypeGroupId="org.eclipse" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="1.1.0-SNAPSHOT"
 ```

 Note that by default the Archetype will use Payara as the Jakarta EE runtime.
-You can use GlassFish instead (please see the sections below for the commands to execute instead).
+You can use GlassFish instead (please see the section below for the commands to execute instead).

 If desired, you can easily use the Maven Archetype from a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).